World Leaders as Manga Characters?

 Final Composite image: This was used for online promotion.

 The character art sucessfully helped gain coverage on news platforms such as The New York Post, The Guardian, Le Huffington Post and Japan's Buzz Feed and The Bangkok Post.
-A short video clip from the Athan News site features the cut-outs and some interesting opinions were shared on Quora in responce to "What do you think of the cardboard Manga superhero depictions of the world leaders meeting at the G7 summit in Japan?"
+Athan News site featured a video of the cut-outs and some interesting opinions were shared on Quora in responce to "What do you think of the cardboard Manga superhero depictions of the world leaders meeting at the G7 summit in Japan?"

 Sam Kennedy,Senior Campaigns Advisor, Save the Children